 This refers to an Act or Legislative Instrument (or part of one) that has been enacted or made but that has not yet come into force because its commencement date is in the future.

 An official version of legislation is legislation that is taken to correctly set out the text of legislation.
-In a court of law, it will be taken to correctly state the law without any further proof of its accuracy.
-At present only "traditional" printed legislation is official—see Buy online for how to obtain it.
-The intention is that the New Zealand Legislation website will become a source of official legislation in the future.
+It will be taken by the Courts to correctly state the law without any further proof of its accuracy.
+See sections 16 and 18 of the Legislation Act 2012.
+Only legislation that displays the New Zealand Coat of Arms on the front page is official.

 Order in Council